missionpinball/mpf-docs/install/pine64.rst

  export PATH=~/.local/bin:$PATH

-Hit "control + x" to save and "y" then return to save the file as the same name.
+Hit "control + x" to save and "y" then "return" to save the file as the same name.

 Now start a fresh terminal so that this new PATH is included in your current environment.
 Then: